 She combines all this knowledge and expertise to give her classes a special blend, linking body awareness, technique and the joy of dancing.

-Guest tutor on the ‘Afrocuban Percussion Studies’ course offering tuition on Bata, Rumba, Timbales & Bongo, teaches songs and assists with each group’s end of course performance.
+Joint tutor on the Bata y Rumba and Camp Iroko workshops and guest tutor on the ‘Afrocuban Percussion Studies’ course, offering tuition on Bata, Rumba, Timbales & Bongo, teaches songs and assists with each group’s end of course performance.

 Dave Pattman is highly respected for his musicianship and knowledge of folkloric and popular Cuban music.
 He has played, recorded and composed with Paul McCartney, Django Bates, Alex Wilson, Omara Portuondo, Cachaito Lopez, Cubanismo and Anga Diaz.